Why We Commute by Bike

 Today, we are writing about something that we at Tiso and Alpine Bikes feel strongly about.
 Something that we truly believe can change the world - ditching your car, for your bike.
-You see today is ‘National Car Free Day’.
-And no, we didn’t know this was a thing either but it is something we will now, and forever more, shout about.
-We want to highlight reasons why choosing your bike over your car is a great idea and we have our passionate pack of commuters here to tell you why.
+We want to highlight reasons why choosing your bike over your car is a great idea and we have our passionate pack of cycling commuters here to tell you why.

 Every day we ride our noble steeds through the city, over the hills, along the bike paths, hopping over potholes.
 We do it so we can get from A to B, car free.
 On our commuting adventures we are outside, with that soft cyclist wind on our faces, embracing life.
 As we pedal with our feet, our minds relax.
 Some of us are listening to music, some listening to the sounds of the city and some of us listening to an audiobook.
 Our commuting adventure is personal to us, but we all share one thing in common - when we arrive at work, we feel fresh.